Yamunotri Dham – Complete Information & Travel Guide

-Located at an altitude of 3293 mts, Yamunotri lies to the adjacent side of the Indo-Chinese border and is surmounted with the lofty peaks.
-It is one of the most important Hindu pilgrimages that is renowned for its thermal springs and glaciers.
-The locale of the Yamunotri is renowned after the sage Asit Muni, who believed to have resided here for years.
+Located at an altitude of 3293 m, Yamunotri lies to the adjacent side of the Indo-Chinese border and is surmounted with the lofty peaks.
+It is one of the most important Hindu pilgrimages that is famous for its thermal springs and glaciers.

-Every year, thousands of devotees turned to this holy shrine to get blessed with the powerful aura of the Yamuna River.
-The place offers a pacifying and mind soothing vibes to the devotee.
+Every year, thousands of devotees visit this holy shrine to get blessed with the powerful aura of the Yamuna River.
+The place offers a pacifying and minds soothing vibes to the devotee.

 History of Yamunotri

 As per the legendary sources, the story behind the Yamunotri lies with the story of the Sage Asit Muni.
-It was heard that Asit Muni takes a holy dip in both Ganga and Yamuna on a daily basis.
-When he turned out be old, he found himself incapable to go for the bath.
+As per belief, Asit Muni used to take a holy dip in both Ganga and Yamuna on a daily basis.
+When he got his older age, he found himself incapable to go for the bath.
 On such point of time, a stream of Ganges appeared opposite Yamunotri for him so that he can continue his routine of taking the bath.

-Yamuna is the daughter of the Sun God, Surya and Sangya.
-It was believed that Champasar Glacier is the birthplace of Yamuna.
-Also, the river source is supported by a mountain that is dedicated to her father Surya who’s another name is Kalind and the mountain is refereed as Kalind Parvat.
+The Yamuna is the daughter of the Sun God, Surya, and Sangya.
+It is believed that Champasar Glacier is the birthplace of Yamuna.
+Also, the Kalind Parvat supports this river.
+As per mythology, Kalind Parvat is Surya Dev himself, and he is the father of Goddess Yamuna.

-Yamunotri Temple: The temple holds the ultimate importance while heading towards the Chardham Yatra.
-It was built by the Maharaja Pratap Shah of Tehri Garhwal.
+The temple holds the ultimate importance while heading towards the Chardham Yatra.
+Maharaja Pratap Shah of Tehri Garhwal built this temple.
 It opens on the day of Akshaya Tritiya.

-Janki chatti: It is known to be the middle point on the trek to Yamunotri.
+It is the middle point on the trek to Yamunotri.
 Located at a distance of 7kms from Yamunotri, it is the house of thermal springs.

-Surya Kund: It is the natural thermal spring popularly known for its hot boiling water.
+It is the natural thermal spring popularly known for its hot boiling water.
 People tie the potatoes and rice with the string and cook them by immersing the string in the hot water.
-Afterwards, they distribute the cooked item in the form of Prasad.
+Afterward, they distribute the cooked item in the form of Prasad.

-Saptrishi Kund: It is considered as the origin of the Yamuna River.
+As per some sources, it is considered as the origin of the Yamuna River.
 It is quite famous for its bluish water and pebbly banks.
-Also, Brahma lotus is famous on this kund but they are seen rarely.
+Also, Brahma lotus is famous on this Kund but it’s very rare to see that.

-Kharsali: A favored picnic spot that offers lots of thermal springs and beautiful cascades.
-It is known for its captivating surroundings and lovely ambiance.
+A favored picnic spot that offers lots of thermal springs and beautiful cascades.
+It has captivating surroundings and lovely ambiance.

-Barkot: It is the small town located at a distance of 49kms from Yamunotri.
-It beholds some of the ancient temples and also serves as the best location for meditation.
+It is the small town located at a distance of 49kms from Yamunotri.
+It has some of the ancient temples and also serves as the best location for meditation.

 Activities to Do in Yamunotri

-Trekking: Tourists can enjoy trekking to Yamunotri temple that is a full day trek.
+Tourists can enjoy trekking to Yamunotri temple that is a full day trek.
 Tourist can enjoy the trek either from Hanuman Chatti located at a distance of 6km or from Janki Chatti situated at a distance of 4km.
-While trekkers, you get to explore rugged peaks and dense forests.
+During trekking, you can enjoy rugged peaks and dense forests.

-Pilgrimage: Yamunotri is mostly the first stop towards the Chardham Yatra in India.
+Yamunotri is mostly the first step towards the Chardham Yatra in India.
 Every year, several devotees turned towards the Yamunotri temple to pay homage to the Goddess Yamuna.

 Weather in Yamunotri remains cold throughout the year.
-On an average, the temperature stand on 15-20 degree Celsius range, but many times, it falls below zero degrees mark.
-Thus, while on the way to Yamunotri, visitors are advised to carry warm and woolen clothes.
+On average, the temperature stands on 15-20-degree Celsius range, but many times, it falls below zero degrees’ mark.
+Thus, while on the way to Yamunotri, visitors must carry warm and woolen clothes.

-Summers: Summer season from April to June offers cool and pleasant environment.
-The Yamunotri temple sets to open for the devotees in the beginning of summer season.
+Summer season from April to June offers cool and pleasant environment.
+The Yamunotri temple sets to open for the devotees at the beginning of the summer season.
 The temperature during this season turns around 20 degrees Celsius.
-The nights are little bit chilly.
+The nights are a little bit chilly.

-Monsoons: Monsoon season begins from End of July and continues till August.
-During this season, the area is prone to face landslides that make the travelling difficult.
+Monsoon season begins from End of July and continues till August.
+During this season, the area is prone to face landslides that make the traveling difficult.
 Thus, pilgrims are advised to avoid the monsoon season to the maximum extent.

 Best Time to Visit Yamunotri

-The best time to visit the holy shrine of Yamunotri is from April to June and From September to November.
-The temple open in summer somewhere in the last week of April and remains open till November.
-After that it remains closed during the whole season of winters.
+The best time to visit the holy shrine of Yamunotri is from April to June and from September to November.
+The temple opens in summer somewhere in the last week of April and remains open till November.
+After that, it remains closed during the whole season of winters.

 How to Reach Yamunotri?

-By Rail: Both Rishikesh and Dehradun serves as the nearest railway station to Yamunotri.
+Both Rishikesh and Dehradun serves as the nearest railway station to Yamunotri.
 Dehradun station is located at a distance of 175kms while the Rishikesh one can be found after a distance of 200kms.
 Both the railway joints are smoothly connected with other parts of Uttarakhand State.
-Also, quick and well connected road transport lets the visitors reach Hanuman Chatti from where they can begin the trek to Yamunotri.
+Also, quick and well-connected road transport lets the visitors reach Hanuman Chatti from where they can begin the trek to Yamunotri.

-By road: Yamunotri don’t possess any direct connection via roads.
-Visitors need to reach Hanuman Chatti by taking any sort of rail or air transport followed with road means.
+Yamunotri doesn’t possess any direct connection via roads.
+Visitors need to reach Hanuman Chatti by taking any sort of rail or air transport followed by road means.
 Once they reach Hanuman Chatti, they had to follow a trek to reach to their destination.